vukbgit/simplex/README.md

 ## Upgrade ##

-If you upgrade from Simplex 2.x you must:
+If you upgrade from a version less than 3.13 a you must:

 * follow [Pre-Installation - Upgrade Jobs](#Pre-Installation---Upgrade-Jobs)
-* add into composer.json to the "scripts" array the refactoring scripts:
+* add into composer.json to the "scripts" array the post update refactoring script:

-    "pre-update-cmd": [
-      "Simplex\\Refactor::preRefactoring"
-    ],
       "post-update-cmd": [
         "Simplex\\Refactor::postRefactoring"
       ]

 * run the `composer upgrade` command
 * look into output for any message that requires an action
 * eventually examine the refactoring logs saved into _private/local/log_
+* add into composer.json to the "scripts" array the pre update refactoring script:

+      "pre-update-cmd": [
+        "Simplex\\Refactor::preRefactoring"
+      ]

 ## Post-Installation Jobs ##